TelepracticeSkip to content Skip to main navigation

 The Edward D. Mysak Clinic for Communication Disorders is an integral part of the graduate training program in speech and language pathology at Teachers College.
 The Clinic offers a wide range of diagnostic and therapeutic services to individuals of all ages with communication disorders.
 Services are provided by program faculty and clinical instructors who hold national and state certification in their respective areas.
 Qualified graduate students provide or assist in the provision of these services under the direct supervision of the faculty and staff.

 The Edward D. Mysak Clinic for Communication Disorders was completely renovated during the summer of 2010.
 The renovation allowed us to upgrade all the functions of the clinic by providing a spacious waiting room, clinical laboratory, student work room, additional staff offices, and two additional therapy rooms.
 The renovation also facilitated our ability to provide speech and language services through telepractice within our clinic and to incorporate education in telepractice within our curriculum.
-Telepractice, as a component of the established area of Telemedicine, is a relatively new clinical approach in speech and language pathology.
+Telepractice, as a component of the established area of Telemedicine, is a still a relatively new clinical approach in speech and language pathology.
 The use of videoconferencing via a secure internet connection allows clinicians to evaluate and treat individuals who may otherwise not be able to physically come into the clinic.